-Seeds must be absolute fresh when sown, as old seed does not germinate (probably a 6 month viability period).
-It should be sown in spring on the surface or barely covered, and germination will be rapid (7-10 days).
+Seeds must be fresh when sown, as old seed does not germinate; they probably have a 6 month viability period.
+Seed should be sown in spring on the surface or barely covered, and germination will be rapid (7-10 days).
 Small bulbs will form before winter, at which time they will become dormant, coming into growth again the following spring.
 Seeds of M. plumbea takes 4-7 years to mature (Bill Dijk).

 Merwilla dracomontana (Hilliard & B.L.Burtt) Speta, syn.
 Scilla dracomontana Hilliard & B.L.Burtt, is a dwarf species with stiff hairs on the scape found from the foothills of the KwaZulu-Natal and Eastern Cape Drakensberg.
 It easily hybridizes with M. plumbea.
 Photos from iNaturalist in the public domain taken by Peter Warren in October at Garden Castel Nature Reserve in KwaZulu-Natal.